Foxandxss/hello-lineman/README.md

 With that, when we make our first *GET*, the cookie will be set and Angular will save the *CSRF token* into a header.
 The advantage is that you don't need to write any code in Angular.

 Another thing you maybe want is *HTML 5 mode*.
-That is trickier to use at the moment because the fake server which came with Lineman doesn't support it yet (Check [this](https://github.com/testdouble/lineman/pull/60)).

-Anyways, if you want to deploy and have it working (Since Rails supports it) you need a couple of things.
+Lineman supports it (Look [here](https://github.com/testdouble/lineman#html5-pushstate-simulation)), but we need to do some workarounds to get it working in Rails.

 First, you need to serve your `index.html` using a Rails controller, like this: